 The maximum cost for a consignment item.
 The maximum cost of the expense generated when this item is sold.
 This amount can be defined whether or not a consignment category is also defined.
 If a consignment category is defined, and a percentage for calculating maximum expense is used, the Consignment Maximum defined here will be used as the highest expense possible.

-This section is only available for items with For Sale Items.
+This section is only available for items with the For Sale Items type.
 A placeholder will be shown but no details will be available if the item type is not set to "For Sale".